-On completion of this course, the student- teacher shall
+The student- teacher shall

-- State the meaning, nature, dimensions and basic conditions of learning. - Discuss the broad perspectives of behavioristic, social cognitive and constructivist vies of learning and their educational implications. - Explain the process of learning as meaning making and the ways of facilitating meaningful learning in and out of the school. - Employ the processes of teaching and managing classroom situations for meaningful learning. - Elaborate the processes of preparation and continuing development of professional teacher in the context of a professional ethics of teaching profession.
+- -State the meaning, nature, dimensions and basic conditions of learning. - Discuss the broad perspectives of behavioristic, social cognitive and constructivistvies of learning and their educational implications. - -Explain the process of learning as meaning making and the ways of facilitating meaningful learning in and out of the school. - -Employ the processes of teaching and managing classroom situations formeaningful learning. - Elaborate the processes of preparation and continuing development of professionalteacher in the context of a professional ethics of teaching profession.